OPEnSLab-OSU/Pyranometer/Setup_Instructions_For_Grading.md

 - Go to File at the top of the IDE and open up Preferences.
 Under "Sketchbook location", click browse.
 Select /LOOM/node/LOOM_library.
 This lets Arduino know where to look for libraries.
 - Plug in the Feather M0 and wait for your computer to detect/setup the device.
 Windows 10 does this automatically.
 - Go to Tools at the top of the IDE and select "Adafruit Feather M0" as the board.
 - Go to Tools at the top of the IDE and select the port the Feather M0 is connected to (typicall COM 11).
+COM port will not appear if no Feather M0 is plugged in.
 - To compile the code, click "Verify" (circle with a checkmark) in the top left corner of the IDE.
 - To flash the Feather M0 with the node code, click "Upload" (circle with right pointing arrow) in the top left corner of the IDE.
 - The node will now be operational.